Petra Butler: Academic career

 After a 1998 PhD titled 'Medical misadventure im neuseeländischen Accident Compensation Scheme : eine Antwort auf die Unzulänglichkeiten des tort law oder ein fehlgeschlagener Versuch?' at the University of Göttingen about New Zealand's Accident Compensation Corporation, Butler moved to the Victoria University of Wellington, rising to full professor.

 Butler has held visiting positions around the world, including the Universidad de Navarra (Pamplona- since 2013); Pritzker School of Law, Northwestern University (Chicago), Chinese University of Political Science and Law (Beijing); University of Montevideo; Bucerius Law School (Hamburg); Hamad bin Khalifa University (Doha), University of Adelaide; Bahir Dar University (Ethiopia).

 In 2004 she was the Holgate Fellow at Grey College, University of Durham and in 2008 she was a Senior Fellow at the University of Melbourne.
-She was a Scholar-in-Residence for prominent law firm Wilmer Cutler Pickering Hale and Dorr in 2015, 2018 and 2019, and an invited guest of the Max Plank Institute Luxembourg in 2019.
+She was a Scholar-in-Residence for prominent law firm Wilmer Cutler Pickering Hale and Dorr in 2015, 2018 and 2019, and an invited guest of the Max Planck Institute Luxembourg in 2019.
 She was named in Victoria University's Honours List in 2015 and 2020, and was appointed British Insititue of International and Comparative Law Honorary Senior Fellow in 2020.